Kyubey: In Madoka Magica

 In the side-story manga Puella Magi Kazumi Magica, Kyubey also appears as the contractor of all the magical girls in Asanaru City, including the Pleiades Saints.
 When the Pleiades learned the truth about magical girls, they took one of Kyubey's corpses and used it to create their Incubator Jubey, who could absorb darkness from soul gems.
 Furthermore, they had Umika cast a spell that would make Kyubey invisible to all other girls in the city and rewrite their own memories to believe they contracted with Jubey, in an attempt to stop more witches from being born.
 This ultimately backfires as Jubey turns out to be a failure.

-In The Rebellion Story, which takes place after the series, Kyubey seals Homura outside the Law of Circles' jurisdiction to force Madoka back into the physical world in an attempt to restore the witch system of the previous timelines since their kind has been harvesting less energy in the new system.
+In The Rebellion Story, which takes place after the series, Kyubey seals Homura outside the Law of Cycles' jurisdiction to force Madoka back into the physical world in an attempt to restore the witch system of the previous timelines since their kind has been harvesting less energy in the new system.
 Unfortunately, their plan backfires when Homura ended up stealing Madoka's powers for herself, enslaving the Incubators to take Madoka's place in taking on the curses of the new world.
 In the post-credits scene, Kyubey is last seen lying on the ground, disheveled and shivering, mentally scarred.